 Lane repurposing projects (a.k.a., "road diets", "lane elimination", or "lane reduction") are intended to reduce the number of travel lanes to achieve systemic improvements.
 Generally, the purpose of these projects is to reconfigure the existing cross section to enhance other uses and travel modes.
 Lane repurposing projects typically contribute to the economic development, livability, and vitality of a community.
-The recovered travel way can be used to accommodate other uses such as separated or buffered bicycle lanes, wider sidewalks, landscaping, on-street parking, bulb-outs, traffic calming, transit, and pedestrian refuge islands.
-Guidance on the development and review processes for repurposing lanes on the SHS is provided in the Department's FDOT Lane Repurposing Guidebook.
+The recovered travelled way can be used to accommodate other uses such as separated bicycle lanes, buffered bicycle lanes, improving existing sidewalks, adding sidewalks, landscaping, on-street parking, bulb-outs, traffic calming, transit, and pedestrian refuge islands marked with crosswalks.
+Guidance on the development and review processes for repurposing lanes on the State Highway System (SHS) is provided in the Department's FDOT Lane Repurposing Guidebook.

-A local government entity (e.g., municipality, county, Metropolitan Planning Organization (MPO), Transportation Planning Organization (TPO) or the Department can submit a request for the repurposing of travel lanes on the State Highway System (SHS)).
+A local government entity (e.g., municipality, county, Metropolitan Planning Organization (MPO), Transportation Planning Organization (TPO)) or the Department can submit a request for the repurposing of travel lanes on the SHS.
 A private entity may only submit a request through a local government entity.
 Proposed lane repurposing projects may be part of a larger community vision.
 With sufficient advanced planning, lane repurposing projects are often done in conjunction with Resurfacing, Restoration and Rehabilitation (RRR) projects.
 It is preferred that lane repurposing projects be identified ahead of time through a planning exercise such as a district area wide multimodal mobility plan, community vision plan, or downtown redevelopment plan.